RCollins13/CNValue/README.md

 *plotting_code/* code pertaining to figure generation
 *TBRden/* companion R package to perform statistical modeling
 *misc/* miscellaneous data and annotation files
+*analysis_scripts/* shell and R scripts to parallelize specific analyses on the PHS cluster